 I developed this recipe years ago, and started with something a little different: Broccoli Cheese and Potato Soup.
 I love that soup, but I wanted a “just potato” version.
 So I used the BC&PS as my starting point and fine-tuned it over the years.

 One thing you might notice is that I use red potatoes.
+(Yukon Gold potatoes are another good choice).
 I do this for a couple reasons, not the least of which is time.
 Who wants to stand and peel potatoes?
 Not me!
 The thin-skins of red potatoes will work just fine in this soup, and once you get to the blending/mashing part they will barely be noticeable.
 Besides, potato skins are good for you!
 According to this source, “Potatoes are a rich source of fiber, iron, vitamin C and vitamin B-6, but to get the most nutrients you’ll need to eat the whole potato.”
 Which is what we are doing with this soup. 😀

 Like many soups, this starts with a mirepoix [pronounced: MEER-pwah) (onions, celery and carrot), which is sautéed in oil for about 5 minutes.

 Add some garlic, then flour, salt and pepper.
-Then, add in the potatoes and liquids (broth and milk) and heat to boiling.
+Then, add in the potatoes and liquids (vegetable or chicken broth and milk) and heat to boiling.

 Lower heat, cover and cook until the potatoes are soft, about 10-15 minutes.
 Uncover and season with a little chili powder, salt and pepper and Parmesan cheese.
 Let this cook uncovered for about 5 minutes, then add shredded cheddar cheese, give it a stir and turn off the heat.

 Do a little mashing to get the right texture

 At this point, everything is cooked but it looks like chunks of potato in broth.
 All that is needed is to blend some or all of the soup mixture.
 You can use a stand blender, or an immersion blender.